Book Rights And Wrongs And Traps For New Authors

 But if you are asked to sign over your book’s rights and intellectual property, and there is no advance offered to you, think carefully.

-If a publisher asks for your book rights and also asks YOU for money, definitely DO NOT do it.
+If a publisher wants the rights to your book and also asks YOU for money, definitely DO NOT do it.

-Yes, it will cost a little bit of money, but you will keep your rights and have total control.
+Yes, it will cost a little bit of money, but you will keep your rights and have total control over your book.

-It might take some time.
-But once you gain a little knowledge, you will find out that self-publishing is very easy.
+It might take some time, but once you gain some knowledge, you will find self-publishing is very easy.

 Whichever route you take as a new author, remember one point.

-Never give away your rights for absolutely nothing in return.
+Never hand over the rights to your book for nothing in return.

 Related Reading: Is This Publisher Legit?
 How You Can Make Your Decision